marcoramires/marcoramires.github.io/_posts/2013-10-31-Get-a-Custom-URL-for-your-Google-Plus-Profile.markdown

 * Create a Page on your Google Plus Profile with the desired name.
 * On the Page's Dashboard - Add your website.
 * On the Page's About section click on "Link Website" button.
-* This will give you the html tags to add in your website.
+* This will give you the html tags to add in your website:

-  {% highlight php %}
+  {% highlight %}
     <a href="https://plus.google.com/11223344556677889900" rel="publisher">Google+</a>
     <!-- This can be a link tag in the header -->
     <link href=”https://plus.google.com/11223344556677889900” rel=”publisher”>